Kanpur encounter: Police arrest gangster Vikas Dubey’s aide, probe own officers on his allegations

 A deputy superintendent of police, three sub inspectors and four constables were shot dead while trying to arrest Dubey, who has 60 criminal cases against him.
 The encounter happened in Bikru village in Kanpur on the intervening night of July 2 and July 3.
 Four others were critically injured.

 “The entire staff of the Chaubepur police station is under scanner,” Inspector General of Police (Kanpur Range) Mohit Agarwal told NDTV.
-“Strict action will be taken if someone is found guilty of spying for the mafia.”
+“Strict action will be taken if someone is found guilty of spying for the mafia.
+I was locked inside the house at the time of encounter, therefore, saw nothing.”

 The police had conducted a raid at Dubey’s house after a resident named Rahul Tiwari told them that Dubey had attempted to murder him.
 It has also been alleged that when Rahul Tiwari approached Vinay Tiwari, he refused to file a case against Dubey.
 Rahul Tiwari then approached Deputy Superintendent of Police Devendra Mishra, who helped him register a first information report.